 I teach and coordinate courses in the field of education and labour economics.
 I address the economics of daily life, meaning all the economics that you will not find in the financial pages of your newspaper.
 This includes everything from the performance of schools, labour participation in an aging population, fraud in firms, marriage and divorce, the obesity epidemic and even traffic jams.
 Inspired by real, everyday life, such social questions are analysed from a theoretical and empirical perspective, providing insights that can be translated into sound practical economic policies.
 Within our master we provide students with both the theoretical and empirical knowledge to carry out economic analyses of how personality and economic forces shape human behaviour.

 When I not at work, I regularly walk around with a camera in my hands.
 I love taking pictures and capturing moments and details.
 In nature, but also on the streets.
 I also like to cruise around in one of our oldtimer cars and talk to other car lovers at meetings.
 And naturally I also like to make pictures at such events.
 Some of my photo’s are shown here in my fotoblogs.
-More photo’s can be found on my instagram or flickr page.
+More photo’s can be found on my instagram page.